vue-formation/vue-prismjs/README.md

 * `language` {String} - language component to use.
 Defaults to `javascript`
 * `plugins` {Array} - array of plugin names.
 Optional
 * `code` {String} - code string.
-This is required if no code was provided as a child/slot.
-This should be used for reactive code display.
+Required (previous version allowed slot, this has been deprecated).
 * `use` {Function} - a middleware function that allows you to interact with Prism and the vm before the code is rendered.
 The function has a signature of `function (Prism, vm) {}`.
 Optional

+### Notes

+* Usage of the code slot has been deprecated.
+You must now use the code property.
+This was due to issues with markup in slots having extra properties added by vue itself.